First World War 1914-1918

 In 1916, Canada had four divisions with hundreds of guns.
 BGen E. W. B. "Dinky" Morrison commanded the Artillery.
 The main field guns included the QF 13 Pounder with the RCHA, and the QF 18 Pounder and the 4.5 Inch Howitzer with the RCA.

 The Battle of Vimy Ridge, from 9 to 12 April 1917, set a new standard for artillery support to deal with strong enemy positions and counterattacks.
 The creeping barrage also evolved to protect advancing troops.
 These developments helped Canadians win the battle, which had eluded the British and the French.

 In the spring of 1918, the Germans made one last effort to break the stalemate in Europe.
 After some initial success, the Spring Offensive began to falter against Allied resistance.

 During the Last Hundred Days, the Allies were on the offensive to defeat Germany and end the war.
-Canadian Gunners operated field, horse-artillery and anti-aircraft guns.
+Canadian Gunners operated field guns, horse artillery and anti-aircraft guns.
 The fighting stopped with the defeat of Germany and the Armistice of 11 November 1918.

-Two Canadian field batteries served in the North Russia Intervention (1918-1919).
+Three Canadian field batteries supported anti-communist forces in North Russia and Siberia (1918-1919).
 Canada also placed Garrison Artillery on the Island of St. Lucia in the British West Indies (1915-1919).